Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Elevation - elevating your foot can help relieve some symptoms of pain and swelling

-• Over-the-counter pain medication and anti-inflammatories - this may be recommended by a doctor but should only be used as directed
+• A doctor may recommend over-the-counter pain medication and anti-inflammatories, but they should only be used as directed.

-• Alternative remedies to reduce pain and help speed healing include acupuncture, electrotherapy, soft tissue massage, and sports taping to offload stress on certain areas in the foot
+• Alternative remedies to reduce pain and help speed healing include acupuncture, electrotherapy, soft tissue massage, and sports taping to offload stress on specific areas in the foot

 High-risk fractures may require surgical intervention especially if the prognosis is that the stress fracture will lead to a complete fracture.